finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **ListSideDefinitions**
 > ResourceListOfSideDefinition ListSideDefinitions (DateTimeOffset? asAt = null, string scope = null)

-[EXPERIMENTAL] ListSideDefinitions: List the side definitions
+ListSideDefinitions: List the side definitions

 List all the side definitions in the given scope